tc39/notes/meetings/2023-09/september-28.md

 DE: Okay, thanks for explaining.
 Did you give a concrete example of a use case that doesn’t match the semantics in this proposal?
 Just because I’m new to this area, I don’t know which flags end up being important.

 PHE: Right.
-The problem is that -- I mean, you can -- as a one-shot, you could eventually support anything by having enough options in the options bag.
+The problem is that, you can as a one-shot, you could eventually support anything by having enough options in the options bag.
 That’s for sure the case.
-But what is being put forward by KG and LCA is that one could implement streaming using the one shot, and that’s simply not the case, because --
+But what is being put forward by KG and LCA is that one could implement streaming using the one shot, and that’s simply not the case, because

 DE: Peter, I’m asking a more basic question.
 Given that this proposal doesn’t include all the options in the world, like, what’s an example of an option that’s missing?
 Leaving aside streaming, just the one shot API, you said that there is more modes that get added over time, presumably there’s some missing feature that would just be useful now.
 So I’d like an example of that, because I don’t understand the area thoroughly.

-PHE: Yeah, I guess -- sorry, I didn’t come prepared to answer that precise a question.
+PHE: Yeah, sorry, I didn’t come prepared to answer that precise a question.

-KG: I can -- maybe I can give some illustration of the kinds of options.
+KG: Maybe I can give some illustration of the kinds of options.
 The ones that I am aware of - one of the ways in which Base64 encoders and decoders differ is the choice of alphabet, specifically whether you’re using the web-safe variant or not.
 Then there’s the handling of whitespace, as PHE mentioned, the mime base64 spec says things about white space has to